Oisota/theo-lang/doc/src/custom-types/classes.md

 ???
 ```

-I think my general worries are that classes can be used to create over engineerd and over abstracted code that is difficult to use and maintain.
+I think my general worries are that classes can be used to create over engineered and over abstracted code that is difficult to use and maintain.
 The solution would be to remove classes and only use structs and functions.
 This then makes things more complex when a problem is encountered that lends itself to OOP.
 I guess this is the age old problem of simple language making problem solving more complex vs a more complex language that makes problem solving easier.